Some employers prefer application forms to CVs, especially if they're recruiting for lots of staff at one time.

-- Check if there’s a time out.
 Often, online applications will log you out automatically if you don’t do something for a while.
 This means you’ll lose the work you’ve been doing.
-Make sure you save regularly
+Make sure you save regularly.

-- Copy the questions into a Word doc.
 Write out your answers offline, then copy and paste them in.
 You can edit them as much as you like.
-Plus, you’ll have a saved version to refer to if you get asked to an interview
+Plus, you’ll have a saved version to refer to if you get asked to an interview.

-- Understand the buttons.
-It sounds simple, but you don’t want to accidentally submit a half-finished application
+It sounds simple, but you don’t want to accidentally submit a half-finished application.

-- Double check.
-Go back through the form once you've finished, and make sure you've answered everything you need to
+Go back through the form once you've finished, and make sure you've answered everything you need to.